Deutsche Tourenwagen Masters: Performance

 According to research and pre-season stability tests, the pre-2019 model can go 0 to 100 km/h in approximately 2.6 seconds.
 The car had a top speed of 280 km/h meaning that it is the second fastest touring car behind the Australian V8 Supercars.

-Since DTM switched from traditional classic electronic indirect-injected V8 naturally aspirated engines to fuel-efficient direct-injected inline-4 turbocharged engines since 2019 season, the current model can go 0 to 100 km/h in approximately 2.8 seconds and now has a top speed of 300 km/h and thus outperforming Australian Supercars top speed (Albeit, DTM cars use 102 RON fuel compared with Australian Supercars using E85 fuel.
+Since DTM switched from traditional classic electronic indirect-injected V8 naturally aspirated engines to fuel-efficient direct-injected inline-4 turbocharged engines from 2019 to 2020, that generations modeld could go 0 to 100 km/h in approximately 2.8 seconds and had has a top speed of 300 km/h and thus outperforming Australian Supercars top speed (Albeit, DTM cars use 102 RON fuel compared with Australian Supercars using E85 fuel.
 A fair comparison would be both series cars using the same fuel type).

 Balance of Performance

 In 2015, Deutsche Tourenwagen Masters introduced a Balance of Performance (BoP) system to improve racing spectacle.
 The Balance of Performance (BoP) weight regulations specified a car weight allowance range between 2436–2513 lb in 2015–2016, later changed to 2414–2513 lb from the mid-2017 season, in effect being closer to success ballast system used in British Touring Car Championship and Super GT despite the name.
-The Balance of Performance (BoP) weight regulations were scrapped just before the Austrian race due to several protests and criticisms from DTM teams.
+The Balance of Performance (BoP) weight regulations were scrapped just before the penultimate round of the 2017 season due to several protests and criticisms from DTM teams.

 Prohibitions

-Driver aids like ABS, traction control, launch control, active suspension, cockpit-adjustable anti-roll bar and partial car-to-team radio communications are currently prohibited except fuel mapping and Drag Reduction Systems, which can only be used for 12 laps in 2018 when near enough.
+Driver aids such as ABS, traction control, launch control, active suspension, cockpit-adjustable anti-roll bar and partial car-to-team radio communications were previously prohibited under the pre 2021 "prototype" regulations except fuel mapping.

 Driver safety

-The safety is very important for all Deutsche Tourenwagen Masters drivers.
 Drivers are required to wear a race suit, Nomex underwear, gloves, socks, boots and headsocks in the DTM.
-Meanwhile, the helmets for all Deutsche Tourenwagen Masters drivers are made of carbon-fibre shell, lined with energy-absorbing foam and Nomex padding.
+Meanwhile, the helmets for all DTM drivers are made of carbon-fibre shell, lined with energy-absorbing foam and Nomex padding.
 The helmet type must meet or exceed FIA 8860-2010 certification approval as a homologation for all auto racing drivers.
 HANS device are required to be worn by DTM drivers since the 2002 season that meets or exceeds FIA 8858-2010 certification approval.
 Earpieces are also required by DTM drivers to improve communication.